kubernetes/website/content/en/docs/reference/glossary/kops.md

 date: 2018-04-12
 full_link: /docs/getting-started-guides/kops/
 short_description: >
-  A CLI tool that helps you create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters. *NOTE&#58; Officially supports AWS only, with GCE and VMware vSphere in alpha*.
+  A CLI tool that helps you create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters.

 aka:
 tags:
 - tool
 - operation
 ---
- A CLI tool that helps you create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters. *NOTE&#58; Officially supports AWS only, with GCE and VMware vSphere in alpha*.
+ A CLI tool that helps you create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters.

 <!--more-->

+{{< note >}}
+kops has general availability support only for AWS.
+Support for using kops with GCE and VMware vSphere are in alpha.
+{{< /note >}}

 `kops` provisions your cluster with&#58;